Dave and Louise Allard

 Throughout its history, CFNI has supported a number of charitable ventures in Northwest Indiana, including IU Northwest and the IU School of Medicine-Northwest.
 Their scholarship support has been endless in ensuring that our students can earn their IU degree.

-CFNI is also represented at the IU Northwest Chancellor’s Commission on Engagement.
+CFNI is also represented at the IU Northwest Chancellor’s Commission for Community Engagement.
 For years, they have been generous supporters of the annual IU Northwest Gala and the Chancellor’s Medallion Celebration.

 Other community projects include the development of The Center for Visual and Performing Arts; creation of a not-for-profit foundation for cancer research, operation of the Cancer Resource Centre; donation of land and more than $3.5 million to create the Community Veterans Memorial; and Hartsfield Village.